feren-OS/Feren-User-Guide/docs/installemptyhdd.rst

     Feren OS's installer

-Now you are in the installer, select your language using the dropdown menu at the bottom of the window and then press :guilabel:`Next`.
+Now that you are in the installer, select your language using the dropdown menu at the bottom of the window and then press :guilabel:`Next`.

 You should now see a location select screen.
 From here either click where you are on the world map or use the dropdown menus below the map to select your region and zone.
-This will be used to set the timezone, currency, and so on on the installed Feren OS machine.

 .. figure:: images/calamares2.png
     :width: 1024px